nelsopet/lecospec/README.md

 ## Laboratory of Ecological Spectroscopy (lecospec)

-Lecospec is composed of people, hardware and code.
-This repository represents the code and some of the data needed for it to run.
-The purpose lecospec code is to take ground or image based reflectance spectra, build a classifier or regression, apply that model to an imaging spectrometer data cube (aka hyperspectral image). \#\# How to run lecospec \#\#\#NOTE: Your data will need to be a spectral library with all files per site in a directory \#\#\#File naming structure etc. maybe different and therefore cleaning of scans below should be
+The purpose lecospec code is to take ground or image based reflectance spectra, build a classifier or regression, apply that model to an imaging spectrometer data cube (aka hyperspectral image).

+## How to run lecospec

+### NOTE: Your data will need to be a spectral library with all files per site in a directory

+### File naming structure etc. maybe different and therefore cleaning of scans below should be

-\#\#\#for demonstration only.
+### for demonstration only.

 1)  First, install dependencies /Scripts/install\_dependencies.R
 2)  Then source the package of lecospectR /Functions/lecospectR.R
 3)  Our workflow assumes a list of species with associated levels of taxonomic information (eg. functional group membership) /Data/SpeciesTable\_20220125.csv

-4)Build a spectral library from a range of field scans collected with Tungsten halogen illumination using a leaf clip or contact probe.
+4)  Build a spectral library from a range of field scans collected with Tungsten halogen illumination using a leaf clip or contact probe.
     These scripts delete bad scans and standardize the associated information into a single metadata format.
     /Scripts/2\_DataMunging.R
     /Scripts/2B\_DataMunging\_missing\_spectra.R
     /Scripts/3\_Create\_SpecLibPSR.R

 After cleaning scans, the reflectance data can be summarized and visualized in various ways.
 Below is accuracy summary of the median and